Boston College 80, Wake Forest 72

 Heckmann and Jackson sandwiched 3-pointers around a missed 3 by Miles Overton and Wake Forest was back in chase mode.
 Boston College didn’t make a field goal over the last 7:07 but kept the lead by shooting 18-for-22 from the line in that span.

-GAME NOTEBOOK: Boston College is averaging 8.5 turnovers over the last 11 games after averaging 12.9 in the first 18 games. … Boston College came in tied for the ACC lead in free-throw percentage at 73.7 and shot 32-for-42 against Wake Forest … Thomas set career highs of 12 free throws and 16 attempts for the Demon Deacons.
-He had five field-goal attempts en route to scoring 18 points.
+GAME NOTEBOOK: Boston College is averaging 8.5 turnovers over the last 11 games after averaging 12.9 in the first 18 contests. … Boston College came in tied for the ACC lead in free-throw percentage at 73.7 and shot 32-for-42 against Wake Forest … Thomas set career highs of 12 free throws and 16 attempts and was 3-for-5 from the field.